TomKoltunov/Ex1/README.md

 Building: A class that contains the features of each building: minimum and maximum floor and list of elevators.
 Also, inside the class there is a function that reads the data of the building from a json file.

 We also used a function called calcTime that receives an elevator and a call and calculates the time it will take for the elevator to perform the call.

+### The main algorithm:
+Go through each and every call, for a call i go through all the elevators of the building and check the following:
+Calculate the current position of the elevator.
+If the elevator going up / down and also the source floor is above / below the current position of the elevator -> If the call time of the current elevator the shortest -> pick the current elevator.
+Otherwise, if the elevator is not allocated for any call, check if the call time of the current elevator is the shortest -> allocate the given elevator.
+Then update all calls in the program's out file.